PaperPrototype/Intro-Coding-and-Computers/4 - Arrays + Addresses/Lecture/english.md

 - getting input until it is correct (from Getting inout section)

 Any code after return will not get ran.
 SO if we did ....
 EXPLAIN

+TODO
+- all variables are technically an address.
+To view the address that a variable holds you can use the `&` to get access to the address